debadityaroy/kaldi/README.md

 1. Create a folder anywhere e.g. /home/debaditya/HOF.
 The full path to the folder you created above is the variable "parent_dir" in egs/sre10/v1/run.sh.

 2. Download and extract the features given above into that folder.
+The folder structure should look like this

+   parent_dir
+       |--data
+           |--hmd51_test
+           |--hmdb51_train

 The path to the features need to be changed to the parent_dir.
 Navigate to egs/sre10/v1/ directory in the code folder and run

 change_path.py parent_dir